machingclee/machingclee.github.io/static/media/380-lambda-client.160e9c06.md

 Sometimes our lambda function must be set into VPC (assigning security group and private subnets to the lambda configuration) in order to

 - access VPC-specific resources such as RDS-proxy;
-- or access other internal-loadbalanced endpoints that is projected physically from outside.
+- or access other internal-loadbalanced endpoints that is protected physically from outside.

 However, it is hard to call non-VPC resources inside of VPC-lambdas, such as accessing websocket-api of API-Gateway as we will need VPC-endpoint to reach it.